 The Osaka Amazing Pass (formerly: Osaka Unlimited Pass) provides unlimited use of subways and city buses within Osaka City on one or two consecutive calendar days, plus free admission to many of Osaka's popular tourist attractions such as Osaka Castle and the Umeda Sky Building.
 The one-day pass additionally covers non-JR trains in central Osaka.
 Sales locations include tourist information centers and travel agencies.
 The pass is a very good deal if visiting several of the tourist attractions covered.

-- Osaka One-Day Pass (800 yen on weekdays, 600 yen on weekends and public holidays)
+- Osaka One-Day Enjoy Eco Card (800 yen on weekdays, 600 yen on weekends and public holidays)

 Unlimited use of subways, city buses and the New Tram (but excluding the OTS Line) on one calendar day.
 The pass also provides discounts on admission to designated sightseeing spots.
 It can be purchased at subway stations and kiosks.
 The pass is a good value and easily pays off, especially on weekends and if visiting spots with discounted admission.

 Right next to Dotonbori in Osaka.